saurabytes/MonarchMoneyTrendReport/README.md

 https://www.tampermonkey.net/

 Once Tampermonkey is installed, you can next click on **Update MonarchMoneyTweaks.user.js** above and it will automatically install.
+Refresh/Reload the Monarch Money webpage and select **Settings / Display** in Monarch to configuration the following enhancemnets:

 # Monarch Money Tweaks

+* Trends Report - Compare to last month, last month last  year, same quarter and YTD.

+* Ability to show "Actual YTD" and "Projected" totals in Budget / Forecast / Monthly

+* Ability to export Budget / Forecast / Monthly

+* Breadcrumbs on reports Income & Spending allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_

+* Save and Restore unlimited Report Datasets (Save your filters, page and other report options)

 * Compressed & Smaller Transactions grid to show more items

 * Compressed & Smaller Budget / Forecast grid to show more items

-* Breadcrumbs on reports Income & Spending allow staying on the Reports page instead of going to Transactions and connecting Groups to Categories

-* Turn ON/OFF menu items
+* Turn ON/OFF (hide) menu items

-* Ability to show "Actual YTD" and "Projected" totals in Budget / Forecast / Monthly

-* Ability to export Budget / Forecast / Monthly

-* Save and Restore different Report Datasets (Save/Restore all settings on Reports page)

-* Hide Report Tooltip "Difference Amount" in Reports
+* Hide Report Tooltip "Difference Amount" in graphs

-* Hide Create Rule Popup in Transactions
+* Hide Create Rule Popup when add/changing transactions

 * Quickly split a transaction 50/50 by auto-filling the amounts